Degree Offerings and Academic Programs

-Florida State University is a comprehensive degree granting university, offering baccalaureate degrees in 106 programs, master's degrees in 113 programs, advanced master's/specialist degrees in 14 programs, doctorates in 70 programs, and three professional degrees.
+Florida State University is a comprehensive degree granting university, offering baccalaureate degrees in 103 programs, master's degrees in 107 programs, advanced master's/specialist degrees in six programs, doctorates in 63 programs, and four professional degrees.
 The university offers fully accredited professional programs in law (J.D.), medicine (M.D.) and nursing.

-Degree programs are available at branch campuses in Panama City, Florida, and the Republic of Panama and off-campus instructional sites in Sarasota, New York, and the St. Petersburg College University Partnership Center in Seminole.
+Degree programs are available at branch campuses in Sarasota, Panama City, Florida, and the Republic of Panama.
 In addition, the university offers several undergraduate and graduate degree programs that may be completed partially or entirely online.

 The College of Medicine has regional campuses in Daytona Beach, Ft.
 Pierce, Orlando, Pensacola, Sarasota and Tallahassee.
 Students complete their required clinical rotations at one of these locations.
 In these urban centers and the surrounding rural areas, the clinical training program extends into hospitals, skilled nursing facilities, managed care organizations, private clinics and other outpatient settings.
 Targeted rural clinical training sites are located in Marianna and Immokalee.